When Bad Road Design and Traffic Mix

 When an intersection is in the middle of nowhere, it can be easy to slap down a couple of traffic signs and leave it at that.
 However, in a city as dense as Santa Ana, intersections must be planned with the nearby buildings and homes in mind.
 An intersection right beside a school, or example, must have good visibility, so that drivers can keep their eyes on any children crossing the street.
 There must also be enough space for a school bus to operate safely without hitting any other vehicles or pedestrians.
 The speed limits around the school must also be kept low, so that drivers keep to a safe speed at all times.

 It isn’t enough to slap in a stop sign or two — intersections have to be planned with the environment around the crossing in mind.
 Different areas call for different kinds of signs, lights, and road markings.
 Not all intersections can be built the same.
 Poor planning is often behind dangerous intersections.

 Santa Ana is no stranger to deadly intersection accidents.
 If you drive around the city, you have likely already encountered badly designed intersections and make a point to avoid them when possible.
 Sadly, that may not protect you from a collision.
 We at HN Injury Lawyers have worked with many car accident victims, and we have seen just how devastating an accident can be: emotionally, physically, and financially.
 If you have been injured by a negligent driver, then you deserve proper compensation.
-Call our firm at (657) 333-5726 to tell us about your case.
+Call our Santa Ana auto accident attorneys at (657) 333-5726 to tell us about your case.